My Approach to Helping

 More Info About My Practice

 I have numerous publications in prestigious journals (articles and book chapters) and have presented at numerous national and international conferences, including the 1st International Conference on AIDS in Ethiopia and the 4th International Conference on Home and Community Care for Persons with HIVAIDS in Paris, France.
 My article (including original photographs) about my work as a mental health first responder after 911 was both published in Psychoanalytic Social Work and given as a keynote address to the XXVI Convenings of Crisis Intervention Personnel in Chicago, IL in April 2002.
+My work is now archived at the National September 11 Memorial Museum.
 I incorporate aspects of art, music, drama, and other creative pursuits in my practice and also integrate yoga, shiatsu, meditation, near-linguistic programming, hypnosis, and other alternative healing methods.
 You can read reviews of my work at the following websites: healthgrades, google, yelp, ratemds, and all therapist.

 How My Own Struggles Made Me a Better Therapist